encode2m4v/encode2m4v/README.md

             Transcodes files and recurses folders in current directory "." (or "root directory".)
 Finds all .mp4 (or "--inext") files and transcodes them into an .m4v (or "--ext") file using the "HQ 1080p30 Surround" (or --preset) HandBrakeCLI preset.
-Originally ment to be copied to the directory to start the recursive search (root) and run from there, it also has command line switches (arguments) which can be passed in to set the "root" folder and other switches to set processing options.
+Originally meant to be copied to the directory to start the recursive search (root) and run from there, it also has command line switches (arguments) which can be passed in to set the "root" folder and other switches to set processing options.